by Diane Linsley

 "The ego is frightened by death because ego is part of the incarnation and ends with it.
 That is why we learn to identify with our soul, as the soul continues after death.
 For the soul, death is just another moment." ~Ram Dass I once asked a friend who is a student of Rudolf Steiner, "If all the bodies dissolve after death and are recreated for the next lifetime, how does my soul progress?
 I've done such an incredible amount of spiritual work in this lifetime.
 I don't want to forget it all and be reborn as an idiotic narcissist!"

 He laughed and reassured me that, according to Steiner's teachings, no experience is ever lost, and the work we do in this lifetime impacts our future.
 This is called karma.
-Here's what I've concluded after studying the work of many teachers, combined with my own experiences:
+Here's what I've concluded after studying the writings of many teachers, combined with my own experiences:

 After death, you enter the astral realm, where you process your life experiences.
 This is the long version of the "life review" that near-deathers (including me) have experienced.
 When this work is done, you release your astral body and dissolve into the Ground of Being, which is like a resting place.

 Eventually, you come back to your unique soul identity, which contains all of your memories.
 Then, with the help of spiritual guides, you create new astral, etheric and physical bodies for your next lifetime.
 These bodies are designed to help you accomplish your soul's purpose.
-They also contain an imprint from your previous life - your karma.

 The Soul's Purpose